Nearsoft/jobs/readme.md

 </details>

-## C# Developer
+## C# Engineer

 <details><summary>Read more</summary>

-As a Senior C# Developer, you will enhance our advisor technology using C#, HTML5, and CSS3.
+As a Senior C# Engineer, you will enhance our advisor technology using C#, HTML5, and CSS3.
 Embrace code quality by using modern testing tools like Cucumber.
 Experience the power of the cloud while using Amazon Web Services (AWS) to build out environments, run scenarios, and communicate between microservices.

 ### Responsibilities